2020 Accredited Online Speech Pathology Degrees & Programs

 What are the pros and cons of being a speech pathologist?

-According to the U.S. Bureau of Labor Statistics, speech-language pathology employment is projected to grow 27% from 2018-2028, much faster than the average for all occupations.
-This makes job potential a significant pro for students interested in speech-language pathology.
-Other pros include making a difference in the lives of others, nationwide job opportunities, a flexible schedule in some employment settings, and the ability to provide prolonged care to patients.
-Some potential cons include caseload requirements, a pay ceiling, burnout, and the inability to transition out of speech pathology easily.
+Due to an aging U.S. population and medical advancements that have improved the survival rate from traumatic injuries among both adults and children, there is a growing need for more speech pathologists.
+This makes job outlook a significant pro for students interested in speech-language pathology.
+Other benefits include making a difference in the lives of others, nationwide job opportunities, a flexible schedule in some employment settings, and the ability to provide prolonged care to patients.
+Some potential drawbacks for clinicians include caseload requirements, a pay ceiling, burnout, and the inability to transition out of speech pathology easily.

 What is the salary for a speech pathologist?